Kosta Barbarouses: Brisbane Roar

 Barbarouses turned down a two-year contract extension with Wellington Phoenix in February 2010 for a three-year contract with A-League side Brisbane Roar.
 Brisbane Roar play an attractive brand of football and Barbarouses wanted the opportunity to play more regular football.
 In the 2009–10 season, which took the Phoenix into the finals, Barbarouses had had only three starts, and ten appearances off the bench.

 Barbarouses made his debut for the Roar in Round 1 of the 2010–11 season, starting against Gold Coast United in a 0–0 draw on 8 August 2010.
 Barbarouses continued to start for the Brisbane team and played against his old club Wellington Phoenix, on 27 August 2010 at Suncorp Stadium.
 In the 73rd minute, he received a through-ball from team-mate Matt McKay and slotted home his first A-League goal for the Brisbane Roar.
 Barbarouses was named in the 2010–11 A-League All-Star Team after 12 goals in 33 appearances.

 Alania Vladikavkaz

 On 18 July 2011, Fairfax News NZ announced that Barbarouses had signed a three-year contract with Russian side Alania Vladikavkaz.

 Brisbane Roar received $600,000 as a transfer fee.
 Barbarouses made his debut for Vladikavkaz on 9 August 2011, in a First Division league match against Torpedo Vladimir.
 He played the full 90 minutes and scored the sole goal of the match, allowing Alania to win 1–0.

 Loan to Panathinaikos

 On 27 June 2012, Barbarouses signed a one-year loan contract with Greek giants Panathinaikos, with option to buy him in the next summer.
 Barbarouses only played 11 games and scored no goals during his one-year loan spell in his ancestral country.
-His stand out moment was when he played against Greatest Rivals Olympiacos in a league match in Piraeus in a 1–1 draw.
+His stand out moment was when he played against rivals Olympiacos in a league match in Piraeus in a 1–1 draw.